tgrafk12/uPanel-Commands-Documentation/README.md

 (The commands should be self explainitory, but we decided to make a visual list)

 > [!NOTE]
 > Copying the commands listed here will not work alone!
 You will need to fill in the information inside the '< >' or '[ ]' manually to use the commands.
 Only ONE value can be used when a command has ' | '.
-For example, '/ban Nala|1234567891011' will not work, only one value is required for the command to work.
+> For example, '/ban Nala|1234567891011' will not work, only one value is required for the command to work.

+> [!IMPORTANT]
+> Commands with '< >' Require a value for the command to work.
+> Commands with '[ ]' do NOT require a value to work.
-A valid command looks like this '/ban Nala' or '/ban 1234567891011'
+> A valid command looks like this '/ban Nala' or '/ban 1234567891011'

 ## Ban